ARION

 “Jessica, if you will do the honors.”

 “Of course.
 Trina, I need to disconnect the elimination flange.
 You know the drill.”
 The woman cleared her throat and spread her legs wide without further comment.
-The red panda moved into her view to work, so Trina held up a hand in front of her face — her human hand.
+The red panda moved into her view to work, so Trina held up a hand in front of her face — a human hand.

 “Did… did it work?” she gasped, flexing her fingers.